Zemaxe/AALI/README.md

 Notes:

-General computation
+General computation time (TBD)
+Testing on multiple pdb files (TBD)

-Computation time CA vs all
+Computation time CA vs all, vs with water

 Water yes - only condensed mode since some protein models have a lot of water molecules